Faskyy/Queues-TreeNodes/README.md

 # Queues-TreeNodes
-notes and code on data structures queues and tree nodes
+notes and code on data structures queues and tree nodes, more linkedlists :)